noqqe/why-openbsd.rocks/README.md

+# Why OpenBSD rocks

+The idea is to create a website that shows great things in OpenBSD to people interested in using it.

 # About

 I have personally been using OpenBSD since 2012.
-From time to time people ask me why I'm using it.
-Why it's so great?

-I often struggle having all the informations, all the tiny bits of informations in my head, explaining them to people asking.
-The technical stuff, innovations, behaviour and so on.

-The idea is to create a website that shows cool stuff (facts) to people interested in OpenBSD
+Every now and then (at conferences, the office, the local hackerspace) people are asking:

+> “You are using OpenBSD?
+Why?”

+There are a bazillion things that are great about OpenBSD.
+The people, the philosophy and the technology.

 # Help!